hcorrada/networks-across-scales/content/homeworks/network_stats/index.md

   b) a log-log plot of the degree distribution

 3. Compute the distance (length of shortest paths) between every pair of nodes.

+_Core_: You have to implement an algorithm to calculate all pair-wise distances.
 You have a few options here:

   - For each vertex in the network, use breadth-first search to compute distance to every other node
   - Use the Floyd-Warshall algorithm https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm